Simon Peter: The Fisherman Who Became the Rock

 The life of Simon Peter—first among the apostles and first pope—traced through Scripture, the Church Fathers, and modern archaeology at Capernaum and Rome.

-A series on the twelve apostles of Jesus Christ — who they were, what they did, and how the earliest sources remember them.
+Who the Twelve were, what they did, and how the earliest sources remember them — one essay at a time.

 The life of Simon Peter—first among the apostles and first pope—traced through Scripture, the Church Fathers, and modern archaeology at Capernaum and Rome.